metacpan/metacpan-cpan-extracted/distros/Q/QMail-QueueHandler/README.md

 The QMail::QueueHandler distribution contains a new version of qmHandle which has much the same functionality as the original version.

+## Installation

+You need a working installation of Qmail for this to work properly.
+It looks for QMail queues in all the standard places.

 ## qmHandle

 qmHandle accepts a number of command-line options.